KeithG33/ChessBot-Battleground/README.md

 results = batch[2]  # (B,)
 ```

+If you have your own pgn files and want to make your own dataset, the PyTorch dataset should work with those as well.
+The moves and results are loaded from each game in the PGN file
 ## 🧠 Training

 A `ChessTrainer` class can be used to train ChessBot models.
 The trainer splits the data loading and training into rounds and epochs.
 Each round will sample a new subset of `cfg.dataset.size_train` files, and then perform epochs on this subset.